How Much Deposit Do You Need for a Mortgage UK?

 Government schemes that help with deposits

-Several government-backed schemes can reduce the deposit you need or help you save faster.
-While the Help to Buy equity loan closed to new applicants in March 2023, other programmes remain available.
+A handful of government-backed schemes can shrink the deposit you need or help you save quicker.
+The Help to Buy equity loan closed to new applicants in March 2023, but several others are still open.

-Shared Ownership lets you buy a share of a property, typically between 25% and 75%, and pay rent on the remainder.
-Because your deposit is a percentage of the share you buy rather than the full property value, it dramatically reduces the amount you need upfront.
-On a £250,000 home with a 25% share, a 5% deposit would be just £3,125.
+Shared Ownership lets you buy a share of a property, usually between 25% and 75%, and pay rent on the rest.
+Your deposit is a percentage of the share you buy, not the full price, so the upfront cost drops sharply.
+On a £250,000 home, buying a 25% share means a 5% deposit is just £3,125.

-The First Homes scheme offers new-build properties at a minimum 30% discount to local first-time buyers.
-The discount is written into the title and passed on to future buyers.
-Eligibility criteria apply, including household income caps and local connection requirements in some areas.
+The First Homes scheme sells new-build properties to local first-time buyers at a discount of at least 30%.
+That discount is written into the property title and carries over to whoever buys next.
+Eligibility rules apply, including household income caps and, in some areas, a local connection.

-The Mortgage Guarantee Scheme encourages lenders to offer 95% LTV mortgages by providing a government guarantee on the portion of the loan above 80% LTV.
-It is not a scheme you apply for directly; rather, it increases the number of 5% deposit products available on the market.
+The Mortgage Guarantee Scheme nudges lenders into offering 95% LTV mortgages: the government guarantees the part of the loan above 80% LTV.
+You do not apply for it directly.
+It simply widens the choice of 5% deposit products on the market.

-Several government-backed schemes can reduce the deposit you need or help you save faster.
-While the Help to Buy equity loan closed to new applicants in March 2023, other programmes remain available.
-Our help-to-buy and shared ownership guide covers these in more detail.
+A handful of government-backed schemes can shrink the deposit you need or help you save quicker.
+The Help to Buy equity loan closed to new applicants in March 2023, but several others are still open.
+Our help-to-buy and shared ownership guide goes into these in more detail.

 Lifetime ISA (LISA)